 During the past half-century Gordon Tullock continually advanced the frontiers of political economy, most particularly with respect to the workings of representative democracies and of autocracies.
 This ten-volume series, edited and arranged thematically, brings together Tullock’s most significant contributions to economics, political science, public choice, sociology, law and economics, and bioeconomics.

 Scholars will undoubtedly find the extensive breadth and depth of Tullock’s writings enriching.
 The general reader, as well as the student of politics, and all who love economic liberty, will find Tullock’s prose lucid, readable, and sprinkled with wit.
-His forensic argument is penetrating, compelling, clear, and unambiguous.
-His brilliant mind is surprisingly accessible to us all.
+His forensic argument is penetrating, compelling, and clear, and his brilliant mind is surprisingly accessible to us all.

-Gordon Tullock is one of the living legends in the field of political economics.
-The Selected Works of Gordon Tullock provides an entree to the mind of an original thinker.
-Professor Rowley provides a deliberately sparse contextual introduction to each volume, opting to allow the very able and eloquent Tullock to speak for himself.
+The Selected Works of Gordon Tullock provides an entrée to the mind of a legend in the field of political economics.
+Professor Rowley gives a deliberately sparse contextual introduction to each volume, opting to allow the very able and eloquent Tullock to speak for himself.

-Charles K. Rowley was Duncan Black Professor of Economics and a Senior Fellow of the James M. Buchanan Center for Political Economy at George Mason University.
-He was also General Director of the Locke Institute.
+Charles K. Rowley (1939–2013) was Duncan Black Professor of Economics, a Senior Fellow of the James M. Buchanan Center for Political Economy at George Mason University, and the General Director of the Locke Institute.

 Trim size: 6 x 9

 Published: February 2006